SOR NB 12

-SOR NB12 is a fully low-floor single-decker bus produced by the Czech bus manufacturer SOR from the Czech Republic since 2008.
+SOR NB12 is a fully low-floor single-decker bus produced by the Czech bus manufacturer SOR since 2008.
 In many towns they currently replace Karosa B 731, Karosa B 732 and Karosa B 931.

 Construction features

 SOR NB12 is derived from SOR NB 18 articulated single-decker bus.
 Engine and automatic transmission are located in the left rear corner of the bus.
 Inside are used plastic Ster seats.
 Rear axle is VOITH brand and the front axle is own production with independent wheel suspension.
 Only rear axle is propulsed.
 Body of the vehicle is welded from steel-voltage profiles, flashings from the outside and interior are lined with plastic sheeting.
 The floor of the bus is at a height of 360 mm above the ground.
 On the right side of the bus are four doors (first are narrower than other doors).

 In Czech Republic are also produced trolleybuses SOR TNB 12 and Škoda 30Tr SOR in Škoda Transportation, which are based on SOR NB 12 bodies.